-Visit Kirtland Temple the first temple build by the Latter-day Saints
+Visit Kirtland Temple the first temple built by the Latter-day Saints

 A short drive from Cleveland is a piece of religious history that has stood the test of time.
 The Kirtland Temple is a National Historic Landmark and the first Temple built by the followers of the Latter-day Saint movement.
 Joseph Smith called the Kirtland Temple the “House of the Lord,” a name that sticks to this day.
 Visiting the Temple is a religious pilgrimage for many but also an opportunity to stand in the footprints of two men who changed American history, Joseph Smith and Brigham Young.